Particular/docs.particular.net/nservicebus/messaging/routing_commands_core_[6,7).partial.md

 Command routing can be configured in code.
-The routing API root is attached to the transport configuration object because some routing APIs are transport-specific.
-The routes can be specified on assembly, namespace or specific type level.
+The routing API is attached to the transport configuration object because some routing APIs are transport-specific.
+The routes can be specified at assembly, namespace or specific type levels.

 snippet: Routing-Logical